 106. Bear Mountain Golf & Country Club, Victoria

-Bear Mountain's Mountain course is ranked 43th on ScoreGolf's Top 100 Canadian courses list for 2017, and the Valley course isn't far behind at 58.
+Bear Mountain's Valley course was ranked 80th on ScoreGolf's Top 100 Canadian courses list for 2018, and the Mountain course was no slouch at 96.
 A stunning location for these courses, green fees were lowered significantly during the COVID-19 pandemic.

 107. Train trestle hike, Goldstream